By Ed Staskus

-“Either bring the little, swarthy, ill-looking rascal back to be hung or put him in the ground where you find him and spare us the trouble,” the consort to Queen Victoria said.
+“Either bring the swarthy, ill-looking, evil-minded rascal back to be hung or put him in the ground where you find him and spare us the trouble,” the consort to Queen Victoria said.

 He almost lost his chance when he stepped out of the long boat landing him on the north coast of the island too soon and nearly drowned.
 The water was deeper near the shore of the cove than anyone thought.
 He sank to the bottom not knowing how to swim and only made it back up on the back of one of the sailors who knew how to at least dog paddle.

 The man he was after was Thomas Spate, a disgruntled veteran of the Crimean War.
 When he was awarded the Crimea Medal, he threw it away.
 When he was one of the first soldiers to receive the Victoria Cross for bravery in action during the Battle of Balaclava, he thought about throwing it away, too, but kept it.
 He wore it every day pinned over his heart.

 During the war Queen Victoria knitted woolens for the troops and inspected military hospitals, wearing a custom-made red army jacket.
 When the war ended, she threw a series of balls in her new ballroom.
 Tom Spate watched from outside, driving himself crazy.
 He was alone and down on his luck.
 He blamed everybody except himself for the bad things that happened to him.
 He walked incessantly, from one end of London to the other.
 He goose-stepped up and down Hyde Park.
 Crowds gathered to watch the performance.
 Queen Victoria saw him often enough to become familiar with him, although she never approached or spoke to him.